KevDocherty/AiCore-MRDC/README.md

 	- Link the relevant columns in the orders_table to their corresponding entries in the dim_ tables using foreign keys.

-The resulting relational sales_data database has a star structure, with the central orders_table connected radially to each of the dim tables:
+The resulting relational sales_data database has a star structure, with the central orders_table connected radially to each of the dimension tables:

 <img src="figures/sales_data_erd.png" alt="ERD Diagram" width="600"/>